Australian and New Zealand Army Corps: World War I

 Following the evacuation of the Gallipoli peninsula, in December 1915, the Australian and New Zealand units reassembled in Egypt.
 The New Zealand contingent expanded to form their own division; the New Zealand Division.
 The First Australian Imperial Force underwent a major reorganisation resulting in the formation of two new divisions; the 4th and 5th divisions.
 (The Australian 3rd Division was forming in Australia and would be sent directly to England and then to France.)
 These divisions were reformed into two corps: I ANZAC Corps and II ANZAC Corps.
 I ANZAC Corps, under the command of General Birdwood, departed for France in early 1916.
 II ANZAC Corps, commanded by Lieutenant General Alexander Godley, followed soon after.

 In January 1916, the 4th (ANZAC) Battalion, Imperial Camel Corps, was formed with Australian and New Zealand troops.
 The 1st and 3rd Battalions were Australian, while the 2nd Battalion was British.
 Then in March 1916, the ANZAC Mounted Division with three Australian and one New Zealand brigade, was formed for service in Egypt and Palestine.
+The division's name was abbreviated to the A. & N. Z. Mounted Division, to the ANZAC Mounted Division, and to the Anzac Mounted Division by the Australian, and the New Zealand official history.
+Also serving alongside the ANZAC Mounted Division in the Egyptian Expeditionary Force was the ANZAC Provost Police Corps, the 1st (ANZAC), 3rd (ANZAC), and 4th (ANZAC) Battalions, Imperial Camel Corps Brigade.
 There was also the 1st (ANZAC) Wireless Signal Squadron, which served with the British expeditionary force in Mesopotamia in 1916–1917.
+The acronym was not inclusive.
+One formation that had troops assigned from both Australia and New Zealand, during the war, and did not use it was the 5th Light Horse Brigade.

 In early 1916, the Australian and, to a lesser extent, New Zealand governments sought the creation of an Australian and New Zealand Army, which would have included the New Zealand Division and all of the Australian infantry divisions, but this did not occur.